smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 ### Disk Utilization

-The installation file occupies about 63 MB of disk space.
-This space will be returned to the system after the installation is completed and the install file (LI181001, or newer name such as LI181013) is deleted.
+The installation file LI211043A occupies about 85 MB of disk space.
+This space will be returned to the system after the installation is completed and the install file (LI211043A, or newer name) is deleted.

-The total initial disk space temporarily occupied by the installation library (LI181001) is 71.5 MB.
+The initial disk space temporarily occupied by the installation library (LI211043) is 92.4MB.
+Adding the restored temporary LSAM environment libraries results in a total of temporarily used disk space of 372 MB.
+Adding the original installation save file (85 MB) results in a final total of temporarily used disk space of **457 MB**.

-The installed LSAM libraries occupy the following amounts of disk space before the LSAM software begins operation:

-- SMAGPL (LSAM utilities and supporting data): 16.7 MB
-- SMADTA (LSAM database tables, will increase significantly, depending on LSAM purge criteria; poor management can eventually result in files as big as 10 GB): 26.7 MB
-- SMAPTF (will hold LSAM PTF rollback save files): 2.3 MB
-- SMAPGM (non-volatile LSAM program objects, change only when LSAM PTFs add or replace programs): 176.9 MB

 ### Database Mirroring Considerations